Bulgaria–North Macedonia relations

 Bilateral relations exist between the Republic of Bulgaria and the Republic of North Macedonia.
-Both countries are members of the Council of Europe, and NATO.
-Bulgaria is a member of the European Union, North Macedonia has been an official candidate to join the EU since 2005.
+Both countries are members of the Council of Europe and NATO.
+Bulgaria is a member of the European Union, while North Macedonia has been an official candidate to join the EU since 2005.
 While Bulgaria had been the first country to recognize the independence of its neighbour in 1992 and both states signed a friendship treaty in 2017, North Macedonia and Bulgaria still have complicated neighborly relations: the Bulgarian factor is known in Macedonian politics as "B-complex".
 European politics have been adding to the complexity of constellations.

 In 2020, Bulgaria offered a compromise and agreed to recognize the Macedonian language and national identity if North Macedonia would recognize both nations and languages have common historical roots.
 This proposal was rejected by North Macedonia as threatening.
 The acknowledgement of Bulgarian influence on Macedonian history is highly problematic for many Macedonians, because it clashes with the post-WWII Yugoslav Macedonian nation-building narrative, which was based on a deeply anti-Bulgarian stance.
 Another revisionist strand of Macedonian historiography is that their national history had already been taken earlier by the Bulgarian national historiography.
 The resurgence of Bulgarian irredentism due to the deepening of chauvinism and national historical myths in post-Communist Bulgaria has awarded Macedonia a sacred place in Bulgarian nationalism, as Bulgarians are frustrated with the existence of a Macedonian nation, which they consider "artificial", and of a Macedonian language, which they consider a dialect of Bulgarian.

+After the Mickoski government came to power in 2024, North Macedonia's relations with Bulgaria deteriorated to the point that in July 2026, the President of North Macedonia, Siljanovska, described them as if they were severed.